zuckung/endless-sky-plugins/README.md

 <li>Start: Explorer to Automata | Bounder: equipped for exploring the Kor Automata, in Mirfak system</li>

-<li>Start: Cheater | Heron + 10xKIV: 1b credits, full visible human space, Jump Drive, in Sol system, no story</li>
+<li>Start: Cheater 1 | Heron + 10xKIV: 1b credits, full visible human space, Jump Drive, in Sol system, no story</li>

+<li>Start: Cheater 2 | Heron + 10xSkylark: 1b credits, full visible human space, Jump Drive, in Sol system, no story</li>

 </ul>

 <br>

-Beside the cheater start option, all others are balanced and lore friendly.
+Beside the cheater start options, all others are balanced and lore friendly.
 A bigger ship means a bigger bank loan.
 All starts come with 200.000 credits cash and a bank loan between 600.000 and 4,5 million credits.
 The ships outfits are changed to fit the role.
-The intro missions on New Bosten are set as completed.
+The intro missions on New Boston are set as completed.
 Same goes for the Hai start with the Hai first contact mission.<br>

 <br>